-In collaboration with Gloucester Clean City Commission, and partners One Ocean One Love & Salem Sound Coastwatch, Gloucester’s Committee for the Arts, Seaside Sustainability presents Drain smART, an initiative to raise awareness about the link between storm drains and the ocean’s health.
+A project in collaboration with the Gloucester Clean City Commission, the City of Gloucester, One Ocean One Love, Salem Sound Coastwatch, Gloucester’s Committee for the Arts, Seaside Sustainability presents Drain smART, an initiative to raise awareness about the link between storm drains and the ocean’s health.
 Street drains carry waste water, along with anything on the nearby ground, directly into the ocean.
 This pollution, including harmful chemicals, oil, cigarette butts, plastic bags and many other forms of trash, are then swept, unfiltered, directly into the sea.
 This project designed by Molly Jones, supported by the inspirational work of Jack Nessen from Salem Sound Coastwatch, will get the community involved by inviting local artists and creatives of all ages to design ocean themed murals that will be painted on drains around Gloucester.
 These artistic displays will draw attention to this issue and inspire passersby to think twice before carelessly polluting our local harbors and oceans.
 This initiative is proudly funded by New England Grassroots Environmental Fund, NOAA Marine Debris Program, and The National Marine Sanctuary Foundation.